10yard/dkafe/readme.md

 ## How to use romlist.csv

-A default romlist.csv is provided for use with the automatically generated roms (above).
+A default romlist.csv is provided for use with the automatically generated roms (see above).

 The file can be configured to launch roms from the default rom directory (by leaving subfolder blank) or from a specified subfolder.
 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
-If the emulator supports -rompath then dkafe will launch the rom directly otherwise the rom will be copied over to the main rompath to workaround CRC checks.
-If not providing -rompath then I recommend the original rom to be placed into **/original** subfolder to prevent it from being overwritten.
+If the emulator supports a rompath argument then DKAFE will launch the rom directly from its subfolder.
+If the emulator does not support a rompath (e.g. Advmame) then the rom will be copied over to the main rompath.
+See ALLOW_ROM_OVERWRITE option.
+With this approach I recommend the original rom be placed into its own subfolder (e.g. **/original**) to prevent it from being overwritten.

 All roms in the list should be given an emulator number (as defined in settings.txt), a slot position (between 1 and 46) and a basic descriptive name.
+Set the slot position to 0 or 99 if you want the rom to only appear in the menu.

 The special subfolder name **shell** can be used when you want to launch a batch file or shell script.
-Create a .bat or .sh file inside the **shell** subfolder of dkafe.
-Emulator number can be left blank.
+Create a .bat or .sh file inside the **shell** subfolder of DKAFE.
+The emulator number can be left blank.

 An accompanying icon in .png format should be placed into the **artwork\icons** folder or subfolder with the same name as the rom.
 Recommended icon size is 12px wide x 22px High.
 You can use the default_machine.png as a template.